thodson-usgs/ratingcurve/CONTRIBUTING.md

 ### Coding Standards and Style

-Note that coding standards and style as described below are strong suggestions, the `ratingcurve` project does not strictly limit or enforce style guidelines via any automated processes or pipelines.
+Note that coding standards and style as described below are strong suggestions, the `ratingcurve` project does not strictly lint or enforce style guidelines via any automated processes or pipelines.

 #### Style